Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 {.alert .alert-info}

 Polymer 2.4+ provides the `Polymer.html` function that can be applied to a template literal to produce an `HTMLTemplateElement`.

-For example:
+Use the Polymer.html function to convert a template literal to an HTMLTemplateElement: { .caption }

 ```js
 class MyElement extends Polymer.Element {